HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 ## Summary

-There are currently no documented definitions for what a “bundle” is in the HCA DCP, including no definitions of what they are, what they contain, or who they support.
+There are currently no documented definitions for what a "bundle" is in the HCA DCP, including no definitions of what they are, what they contain, or who they support.
 Lack of clarity causes confusion for data consumers about how the data and metadata in the DCP are structured and organized.
 Here we propose to formalize bundle types, definitions, target users and consumers, and specific use cases in order to support the needs of data consumers.

 Specifically, the following charters will be supported:
 - the Data Store (DSS) [charter](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/DataStore/charter.md#core-capabilities) ("The Data Store owns the bundle use cases and bundle type definitions, while the precise specifications will be negotiated between the Metadata and other teams.");